iotaledger/integration-services/documentation/docs/basics/authentication/concept.md

 ### 4. Request the JWT

-Finally, request your JWT with the following endpoint (same endpoint as in the first step but POST instead of GET).
-Make sure to add your signed nonce in the request body.
-For further information have a look at our [API Reference](https://wiki.iota.org/integration-services/api_reference#authenticationprove-ownershipid).
+You can request your JWT using the `/authentication/prove-ownership/<identity-id>` endpoint.
+It is the same endpoint as in the first step, but it uses the POST method instead of GET.
+You should add your signed nonce in the request body.
+You can find more information in the [API Reference](https://wiki.iota.org/integration-services/api_reference#authenticationprove-ownershipid).

 POST `/authentication/prove-ownership/<identity-id>`